joelmeyerson/alignment-server/README.md

 7. Previous searches and results are visible.

-## Limitations
+## Comments
+1. The search is done by iterating through proteins and returning the first protein having a substring that matches the peptide sequence.
+This approach was chosen over an BioPython alignment because it yields results meeting the project specification, and could be implemented with the Python find() function which is simple and efficient.

-1. While one or more jobs are in the queue the client polls the server.
+2. While one or more jobs are in the queue the client polls the server.
 Polling is off when no jobs are in the queue.
-This is less efficient than using a websocket.
+The use of polling is less efficient than using a websocket, and would likely not be suitable for a server that gets significant traffic.
+However, for the small scale of the demo project it seemed like a good approach.

-2. Currently the app does limited input validation.
-This could be made more robust.
+3. Currently the app does limited input validation.
+This would need to be more robust in production.

-3. There is no support for multiple users.
+4. The app assumes that one user or a unified team of users will submit jobs.
+For multiple users/teams it would be best to compartmentalize the different sets of results.

+5. I chose PythonAnywhere to deploy because it's fast to set up, and it supports SQLite which is what I used for the project.

 ![alt text](readme_img/screenshot.png?raw=true)